Institute of Applied Mechanics (Chair I)

 |Institute of Applied Mechanics (Civil Engineering)

 70569 Stuttgart / Germany

-Welcome to the website of Professor Christian Miehe's group at the Institute of Applied Mechanics of the University of Stuttgart.
+Welcome to the website of the Chair for Mechanics and Material Theory at the Institute of Applied Mechanics of the University of Stuttgart.
 Our research interests are driven by the desire to develop advanced simulation methods for engineering problems with complex solid material response.
 The overall objective is to establish concepts for the predictive analysis and optimization of material behavior based on the material's microstructure and its evolution.
 This includes mathematically precise formulations of theoretical and computational models with an emphasis on continuum physics and material theory, construction of advanced homogenization and multi-scale techniques, development of variational concepts as well as robust and efficient numerical implementations.